JalalAmeerzai/ch-api-docs/ch-user-service.md

 # ch-user-service

-**Current Version:** 1.0.1

 ## Purpose of This Service

-- This service is the source of truth for _all_ user data within the Sounds True digital experience.
+This service is the source of truth for _all_ user data within the Sounds True digital experience.
 All other services (internal/external) should utilize this service for non-admin user needs.

-- The User Service processes all CRUDL functionality for non-admin Users within the Customer Hub ecosystem.
+The User Service processes all CRUDL functionality for non-admin Users within the Customer Hub ecosystem.

 ## Repository
 * [Github](https://github.com/stdev/ch-user-service)

 ## Object Model
 * [User Service Object Model](ObjectModels/User.md)

-## Ports Used
-- **port:** `50051`
-- **hport:** `5678`

 ## Access Tokens (JWT)